Dr. Nicole Martin

 Allison’s dog, Buddy (Chihuahua), does not like to ride in Allison's bicycle basket!

 A native of Columbus County, Renee McPherson joined the staff of SVH in August of 2005, fulfilling a life-long desire to work with animals.
 She graduated from Whiteville High School and attended SCC.
 “I enjoy working with the staff here at SVH, they’re a wonderful group of caring and compassionate people.”
-When not at work, Renee enjoys spending time with her indoor kitty Gertie and in the great outdoors with her dog Sadie (a rambunctious Australian Shepherd).
+When not at work, Renee enjoys spending time with her indoor kitty Tess and in the great outdoors with her dog Sadie (a rambunctious Australian Shepherd).
 She also enjoys riding her bike, trips to the mountains, reading, writing and photography.

 Her first pet was a Pomeranian named "Flowser".
 As an only child, she would wake up and crawl into her parents bed because she was lonely and would sleep walk, so her parents decided it was time to get a pet to keep her company.
 Needless to say, the sleep walking ceased, and she fell in love with her new-found friend until they departed.
 She always knew animals would play a major role in her life and enjoys working with them every day!

 Skylar was born in Shallotte, NC but spent half of her life living in Boca Raton, FL.
 She's been a current resident of Whiteville, NC for 8 years.
-Skylar graduated from Whiteville High School in 2013 and is currently attending Southeastern Community College to become a Veterinary Assistant.
-Skylar always knew working with animals would be her dream job so what better place to start than at Southern Veterinary Hospital?!
+Skylar graduated from Whiteville High School in 2013 and attended Southeastern Community College to become a Veterinary Assistant.
+Skylar always knew working with animals would be her dream job so what better place to start than at Southern Veterinary Hospital?
 When not working, Skylar loves to play with her dogs, Shea (Pit Bull) and Roxi (Jack Russell).
 Oh, and we can't forget her jealous cat, Butter!
 She also enjoys attending school, dancing, photography, modeling, volleyball, and hanging out with close friends.